 Experimenting with Different Interview Formats

 There is no fixed method to take an interview.
-You can use both unstructured or structured interview methods to assess a candidate.
+You can use both unstructured and structured interview methods to assess a candidate.

 Unstructured interviews can create a more relaxed atmosphere for both interviewer and candidate.
 But they aren’t efficient for testing them.
 There are no probing questions or simulated environments to assess your candidates’ responses.